Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 torchrun --nnodes=1 --nproc_per_node=2 -m monai.bundle run --config_file "['configs/train.json','configs/multi_gpu_train.json']"
 ```

-Please note that the distributed training-related options depend on the actual running environment; thus, users may need to remove `--standalone`, modify `--nnodes`, or do some other necessary changes according to the machine used.
+Please note that the distributed training-related options depend on the actual running environment; thus, users may need to add `--standalone`, modify `--nnodes`, or do some other necessary changes according to the machine used.
 For more details, please refer to [pytorch's official tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

 #### Execute inference